Onboard Citrix ADC instances using Citrix ADM service connect

 - Security advisory: onboard ADC instances to get the CVE impact details on your ADC instances and run the recommended remediations or mitigations.

-- Recent events: onboard ADC instances to ADM to monitor 200+ events on a regular basis, and create rules to get notified over email, PagerDuty, Slack, ServiceNow, take appropriate action.
+- Recent events: onboard ADC instances to Citrix ADM to monitor 200+ events regularly, and create rules to get notified over email, PagerDuty, Slack, ServiceNow, take appropriate action.

-- ADC deployment guidance: onboard ADC instances to ADM and configure them as HA pair, using configuration jobs on ADM.
+- ADC deployment guidance: onboard ADC instances to Citrix ADM and configure them as HA pair, using configuration jobs on Citrix ADM.

 Security advisory: Citrix ADM Security Advisory alerts you about vulnerabilities putting your ADC instances at risk and recommends mitigations and remediations.